We’ve all had that pair of sneakers that just don’t feel right. Either they’re loose and slip off, or they’re tight and can rub your toes raw.

 How do you know if sneakers fit properly?

-Start by trying your sneakers on with your usual socks and make sure there’s about a thumbs’ width (half an inch or 12.7 millimeters) between your longest toe and the shoe’s end for toe wiggle room.
+Start by trying your sneakers on with your usual socks and make sure there’s about a thumb’s width (half an inch or 12.7 millimeters) between your longest toe and the shoe’s end for toe wiggle room.
 Check that your ankle sits snugly without rubbing, and ensure the heel counter secures your heel comfortably.
 Watch out for excessive heel slippage or squeezing at the sides, as these indicate improper fit.
-Remember, the sneakers should match the widest part of your feet comfortably.
+The sneakers should match the widest part of your feet comfortably.

 How much space should I have in sneakers?

-A good rule is to leave about a thumbs’ width of space between your longest toe and the end of your sneaker.
-Additionally, you should be able to comfortably insert your finger between your heel and the back of the shoe for a proper fit.
+A good rule is to leave about a thumb’s width of space between your longest toe and the end of your sneaker.
+Also, you should be able to comfortably insert your finger between your heel and the back of the shoe for a proper fit.

 Is it better for sneakers to be tight or loose?